 We've mentioned strains a few times.
 People who are new to cannabis might not realize there are different strains, and they can produce very different highs.

-You could smoke pot, thinking you're going to feel a crazy high in your brain, but instead you simply get a weird feeling in your body.
-Or, you think that when you smoke pot and get high you'll feel relaxed, melt into your couch, but instead you feel energized.
+You could smoke cannabis, thinking you're going to feel a crazy high in your brain, but instead you simply get a weird feeling in your body.
+Or, you think that when you smoke cannabis and get high you'll feel relaxed, melt into your couch, but instead, you feel energized.

-If you visit a cannabis shop or you start growing on your own you need to be aware that there are three different classifications of pot:
+If you visit a cannabis shop or you start growing on your own you need to be aware that there are three different classifications of cannabis: